jpdery/moobile-core-doc/Source/Guides/UsingTransitions.md

 ## Introduction

-Transitioning between a view to another requires the `Moobile.ViewControllerStack` object.
+Transitioning between one view to another requires the `Moobile.ViewControllerStack` object.
 This object manages an array of view controllers that were pushed into the view controller stack.
-The view controller stack uses a transition when pushing a view controller and use the same transition (but on reverse) when the view controller is popped.
+The view controller stack uses a transition when pushing a view controller and uses the same transition (but on reverse) when the view controller is popped.

-## Create the view controllers
+## Creating the view controllers

 We will need to create two view controllers.
 Open `www/js/app.js` and add the following code: